Reading Time: 10 minutes

-Zorah received its first international accolade right from the start: the inaugural Zorah Karasi (2010) was listed in Bloomberg’s Top Ten Wines of 2012.
+Zorah received its first international accolade right from the start: the inaugural Zorah Karasi (2010) was one of Bloomberg’s Top Ten Wines of 2012.
 The winery was founded by Zorik Gharibian, an Armenian who grew up in Italy and made a name for himself in the fashion capital of Milan.
-With extensive experience in the fashion industry, both Zorik and his wife, Yeraz Tomassians, are well primed to cross-pollinate ideas from a wealth of disciplines—including design and marketing—and bring forth refreshing facets to the wine industry.
+With extensive experience in the fashion industry, both Zorik and his wife, Yeraz Tomassians, are well primed to cross-pollinate ideas from a wealth of disciplines – including design and marketing – and bring forth refreshing facets to the wine industry.

 Here’s a glimpse of their aesthetic sense and commercial acumen.